PRITI-MJ/DevTinder-Web/README.md

 - See all my connections
 - New Page - See all my connection Requests
 - Feature - Aceept/Reject Connection Requests

-Remaining:-
 - Send/ignore the user card from Feed
 - Signup New User
+- E2E Testing

+Remaining:-
 - Profile view when we click on the connections(by myself)
-- E2E Testing
+- bug bix

 Body
     Navbar